jackmaden/philosophybreak/src/pages/articles/amor-fati-the-stoics-and-nietzsche-different-takes-on-loving-fate/index.md

 >So you want to live ‘according to nature?’
 Oh, you noble Stoics, what a fraud is in this phrase!
 Imagine something like nature, profligate without measure, indifferent without measure, without purpose and regard, without mercy and justice, fertile and barren and uncertain at the same time, think of indifference itself as power—how could you live according to this indifference?
 Living—isn’t that wanting specifically to be something other than this nature?
 Isn’t living assessing, preferring, being unfair, being limited, wanting to be different?
 And assuming your imperative ‘live according to nature’ basically amounts to ‘living according to life’—well how could you not?
 Why make a principle out of what you yourselves are and must be?—But, in fact, something quite different is going on: while pretending with delight to read the canon of your law in nature, you want the opposite […] Your pride wants to dictate and annex your morals and ideals onto nature […] you demand that it be nature ‘according to the Stoa’ and you want to make all existence exist in your image alone—as a huge eternal glorification and universalization of Stoicism!
 For all your love of truth, you have forced yourselves so long, so persistently, and with such hypnotic rigidity to have a false, namely Stoic, view of nature, that you can no longer see it any other way,—and some abysmal piece of arrogance finally gives you the madhouse hope that because you know how to tyrannize yourselves—Stoicism is self-tyranny –, nature lets itself be tyrannized as well.

+In other words, while the Stoics claim to live ‘according to nature’, really all they can claim is that they _desire the universe to be a certain way_, and they live _as if it actually is this way_.

-In other words, if the Stoics _really_ lived ‘according to nature’, Nietzsche suggests, they would live without purpose or order; but what they do in practice is to _presume_ nature is rationally ordered, and then claim we should ‘align ourselves to nature’ by purging ourselves of all irrationality.
+The Stoics do not derive their philosophy from Nature; they imbue Nature with their philosophy.
+They _presume_ nature is rationally ordered, and then claim we should ‘align ourselves to nature’ by purging ourselves of all irrationality.

-Not only is this belief in the order of the cosmos unjustified, Nietzsche thinks, but the Stoic view also tells us to dismiss suffering too quickly.
+Not only is this belief in the order of the cosmos unjustified, Nietzsche thinks, but the Stoic view is also too quick in its dismissal of suffering.
 In his notebooks, he writes:

 >\[Stoicism] underestimates the worth of pain […], the worth of excitation and passion.